KhalidAlnujaidi/KhalidAlnujaidi.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-Fresh Computer Science graduate from PMU.
+Computer Science graduate from PMU.

 Driven by curiosity, I once landed an internship as a research assistant, which sparked my fascination and fueled my independent exploration of the vast world of AI technology.